koskath/arete2/course_content/SC/final_md_files/Lecture10/lecture_10_slide_13_terminal-equipment-for-intermodal-transport-units.md

-# Terminal Equipment for Intermodal Transport Units
+# Slide 13 of Lecture 10 contains information about Terminal Equipment for Intermodal Transport Units

 **Straddle Carrier**
 Circulate over container piles.
 Can go over stacks up to 3 in height.
 Density of 500 to 700 TEU per hectare.